-(i) This Section is intended for application to rising mains materials such as ductile iron.
+(i) This section is intended for application to rising mains materials such as ductile iron.

-(ii) A large-diameter pressure gauge has been specified to enable a small change in pressure to be accurately measured.
+(ii) A large-diameter pressure gauge has been specified to enable a small change in pressure to be accurately measured. repeated until leakage is stopped.